Snook (Family Centropomidae)

 - Tarpon snook

 Snook were once so abundant that they were commercially harvested, hauled from the shore using seine nets.
-Today, the only allowable method of harvesting is recreationally using a hook and line; no spearing or netting allowed.
-And the sale of snook is not allowed in Florida.
+Today, the only allowable method of harvesting snook is recreationally using a hook and line; no spearing or netting allowed.
+And the sale of snook is not allowed in Florida and commerical harvesting is banned,.

 How to Catch Snook